Family Food on the Table

 • Make healthy granola muffins – so tasty!

-• Add it to some frozen yogurt or ice cream for a crunchy dessert topping!
+• Crumble it on top of some frozen yogurt or ice cream for a crunchy dessert topping!

 Of course, you can also use this as a basic granola recipe and tailor it to your tastes.